awslabs/ssosync/README.md

 The function has `two behaviour` and these are controlled by the `--sync-method` flag, this behavior could be

-1. `groups`: __(default)__ The sync procedure work base on Groups, gets the Google Workspace groups and their members, then creates in AWS SSO the users (members of the Google Workspace groups), then the groups and at the end assign the users to their respective groups.
+1. `groups`: __(default)__
+   * The sync procedure work base on Groups, gets the Google Workspace groups and their members, then creates in AWS SSO the users (members of the Google Workspace groups), then the groups and at the end assign the users to their respective groups.
+   * This method use: `Google Workspace groups name` --> `AWS SSO groups name`
-2. `users_groups`: __(original behavior, previous versions)__ The sync procedure is simple, gets the Google Workspace users and creates these in AWS SSO Users; then gets Google Workspace groups and creates these in AWS SSO Groups and assigns users to belong to the AWS SSO Groups.
+2. `users_groups`: __(original behavior, previous versions)__
+   * The sync procedure is simple, gets the Google Workspace users and creates these in AWS SSO Users; then gets Google Workspace groups and creates these in AWS SSO Groups and assigns users to belong to the AWS SSO Groups.
+   * This method use: `Google Workspace groups email` --> `AWS SSO groups name`

 Flags Notes: